Dark matter as the origin of neutrino mass in the inverse seesaw mechanism: Introduction

 \section{Introduction}

-The two irrefutable evidences of new physics are the existence of neutrino mass and dark matter.
-The former follows from the discovery of neutrino oscillations~\cite{McDonald:2016ixn,Kajita:2016cak} which can not be described within the Standard Model of particle physics.
-The latter is inferred from a variety of evidences at different scales, such as galaxy rotation curves, galaxy clusters and large-scale cosmological data~\cite{Bertone:2004pz}.
-The idea that dark matter is made up of elementary particles is specially appealing.
-Unfortunately, no \sm particle fits the bill, including neutrinos.
-However, there are extensions of the Standard Model that predict the existence of new electrically neutral fermions and/or scalars that can be made stable by imposing an appropriate symmetry, and hence could play the role of dark matter.
-One possibility is that dark matter is the mediator of neutrino mass generation~\cite{Ma:2006km,Hirsch:2013ola,Merle:2016scw}.
-A minimal implementation of this approach is obtained by combining the simplest (3,1) version of the seesaw mechanism containing a single heavy “right-handed” neutrino~\cite{Schechter:1980gr} with the minimal ``scotogenic'' scenario for dark matter~\cite{Ma:2006km}.
-The resulting Scoto-Seesaw Mechanism~\cite{Rojas:2018wym} provides a specially attractive theory for neutrino oscillations in which the “atmospheric” mass scale arises at tree level from the seesaw mechanism, while the “solar” oscillation scale emerges radiatively.
-This results in a clear interpretation of the neutrino oscillation lengths, as well as a viable WIMP dark matter candidate.
-However, the ``right-handed'' neutrino is expected to lie outside the reach of collider experiments.
-We note that there have been mechanisms to obtain a radiative inverse seesaw model based upon supersymmetry~\cite{Bazzocchi:2009kc} as well as extended gauge symmetries, for example~\cite{CarcamoHernandez:2018hst}.
-In such schemes the isosinglet neutrinos need not be superheavy and may induce obervable phenomena.
+Two irrefutable evidences of new physics are the existence of neutrino mass~\cite{McDonald:2016ixn,Kajita:2016cak} and dark matter~\cite{Bertone:2004pz}.
+Neither can be explained within the framework of Standard Model.
+There are many extensions of the Standard Model which can induce neutrino masses.
+There are also many extensions of the Standard Model that predict the existence of new electrically neutral fermions and/or scalars that can be made stable by imposing appropriate symmetries, such as to play the role of dark matter.
+In most of these extensions \emph{a priori} there is no relation between dark matter and neutrino mass generation.
+Our focus here is to investigate models where neutrino mass generation is intimately connected with dark matter.
+One possibility is that dark matter is the mediator of neutrino mass generation~\cite{Ma:2006km,Hirsch:2013ola,Merle:2016scw,Rocha-Moran:2016enp,Restrepo:2019ilz,Avila:2019hhv}.
+One can also combine such radiative ``scotogenic'' scenario with the seesaw paradigm, as in the scoto-seesaw models~\cite{Rojas:2018wym,Barreiros:2020gxu,Mandal:2021yph}.
+For example, this can be achieved by combining the simplest (3,1) version of the seesaw mechanism containing a single heavy ``right-handed'' neutrino~\cite{Schechter:1980gr}, with the minimal scotogenic scenario for dark matter~\cite{Ma:2006km}.
+In such hybrid scenario the ``atmospheric scale'' comes from the tree level seesaw mechanism, while the ``solar scale'' is mediated by the radiative exchange of dark states.
+This gives a clear interpretation of the hierarchy in ``atmospheric'' and ``solar'' oscillation lengths, as well as a viable WIMP dark matter candidate.\\[-.3cm]